chef/automate/components/automate-chef-io/content/docs/datafeed.md

 By default, only Admin users of Chef Automate may create and manage Data Feeds.

-### Adding a Data Feed Endpoint
+### Adding a Data Feed Instance

-A single Data Feed instance connects to one endpoint.
+A single Data Feed instance connects to one 3rd party endpoint.
 Create as many Data Feed instances as needed.

-To add a Data Feed endpoint in Chef Automate:
+To add a Data Feed instance in Chef Automate:

 ![Setup Data Feed Page](/images/docs/filled_form_create_data_feed.png)